PreiyaaKedia/aoai-monitoring/README.md

 ## 🔒 Security Considerations

-- The script only **reads** metrics data, no write operations
+- The script only **reads** metrics and cost data, no write operations
 - Uses Azure CLI authentication (respects your current login)
+- Cost data access requires appropriate Azure RBAC permissions
 - No sensitive data is stored in the script
-- CSV exports contain only aggregated metrics, no request content
+- CSV exports contain only aggregated metrics and costs, no request content
+- All API calls use standard Azure authentication and authorization

 ## 📝 Customization